umbertobelluzzo/oxford-debate-study/readme.md

 # LLM Opinion Distortion Study Interface

 This repository contains the web interface for the "Quantifying the Distortive Impacts of LLM Writing Assistance for Opinion Expression" study.
-The application is designed to be deployed on Heroku and integrated with Prolific for participant recruitment.
+The application facilitates collecting data on how LLMs may influence opinion expression, with integration for Prolific participant recruitment.

+## Study Overview

+This study examines whether the use of LLMs for writing assistance systematically distorts opinions expressed by users, as perceived both by the users themselves and by third-party raters.
+The study is conducted in two phases:

+1. **Phase 1 (Writing)**: Participants express opinions on political topics and then interact with LLM-generated content.
+2. **Phase 2 (Rating)**: A separate group of participants evaluate the content produced in Phase 1.

 ## Project Structure